What is Candida albicans?

 What can I expect if I have Candida albicans?

-If you are healthy, Candida will not pose any threat to your wellbeing.
+If you are healthy, Candida won't pose any threat to your well-being.
 If you experience any symptoms of infection, contact your healthcare provider for treatment.
 In most cases, symptoms will decrease or go away once treatment begins.
 Be sure to complete treatment as prescribed by your healthcare provider to reduce the risk of the infection returning.

 When should I see my healthcare provider?

 You should contact your healthcare provider if you experience any symptoms (mild to severe) especially if the infection prevents you from eating or going about your normal, daily routine.
 Often, over-the-counter antifungal treatments may work, but your doctor will be able to best prescribe a treatment plan to combat the overgrowth of yeast and prevent it from returning.

 - Can you explain how to use the medication you prescribed for my infection?

 - Is this infection a side effect of any medications I am currently taking?